 To install a rain chain, start by reading the manufacturer’s instructions.
 The attachment method and tools required may vary depending on your chosen product.

 Next, consider where the water will go.
 This step is especially important if you’re replacing your downspouts with rain chains.
 Remember, rain chains won’t direct water away from your home’s foundation the way downspouts do.
-As a result, you may need to set up a water collection or drainage system.
+You may need to set up an additional water collection or drainage system.

 If you plan to use an anchoring dish, dig a hole where the dish will be.
 The hole should be a few inches wider than the dish and about 6 inches deep.
 Fill the hole with 3/4-inch drainage rock and place a few river stones on top for aesthetics.
 Attach the top of the rain chain to your gutter and the bottom to the anchoring dish.
 Alternatively, you can place a rain barrel beneath the rain chain to collect water.